St John the Baptist Church, Beeston: Organ

 The first known organ was installed in 1854 by Kirkland and Jardine of Manchester.
 It cost £300, raised by subscription and was installed on a gallery.
-It was opened on Tuesday 25 April 1854.
+It was opened by the organist Edward John Hopkins on Tuesday 25 April 1854 at a service attended by the choir of Southwell Minster.

 Some extra stops were added in 1856 and in 1876 it was further enlarged and improved and moved to the chancel following demolition of the gallery.
 In 1903 and 1909 it was renovated by Charles Lloyd of Nottingham and underwent further renovation in 1946.
 It was removed and replaced with an electronic organ in 1983.
 This has subsequently been replaced by a new electronic organ in 2008.